 |Q5, Q8||IRF-Z30 or equiv.
 N-channel power MOSFET|

 The LCD front panel set consists of a 2x16 display with HD44780 controller, three indicator LEDs, and four NO pushbuttons.
 It mates to J3 above.
 Discrete display, buttons, and LEDs may be used if desired.
-Available in no minimum quantities from www.piclist.com/techref/io/lcd/panel1.htm.
+Available from www.piclist.com/techref/io/lcd/panel1.htm.

 Thanks to Peter Nicola N1DYL for designing the PCB.
 It was fabricated by ExpressPCB using their free design tools.

-The PIC code and ExpressPCB file are available on the Nuts & Volts website at the download link.
+The PIC code and ExpressPCB file are available in the downloads.

 Computer Controlled Steam Engine Download